 Do You Want to Earn More?

 Obviously, one shoveler can’t cover 20+ driveways per day, so how do you begin to earn more than $1,500 through the winter?
 It’s really simple actually, ask the shoveler if he has a buddy that would like to earn some quick money every time it snows!
-Keep doing this, and all of the sudden you could have 100 contracts and earning $15,000 on the side!
+Keep doing this, and all of a sudden you could have 100 contracts and earning $15,000 on the side!
 Now that’s what I call creating a passive income.